cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 };
 ```

-A common convention for ordering class members in their declaration is to group them by their accessibility level.
-This convention improves code readability and makes it easier to understand the class interface.
-The general guideline is to order class members from most accessible to least accessible (`public` before `protected` before `private`).

-The choice between using the keywords `class` or `struct` can vary by individual, project, or team.
-A common convention is to use the keyword `class` if the class has an invariant or if any member is non-public.
+The choice of using the keyword `struct` or `class` can vary by individual, project, or team.
+The general guideline is to use the keyword `class` if the class has an invariant or if any member is non-public.
 The use of `struct` is typically reserved for a class whose data members can vary independently.

 ## Encapsulation

-Good class design starts from the outside-in: begin with the interface, then move to the implementation.
+Good class design begins from the outside-in: start with the interface, then move to the implementation.
 The public interface provides a simplified view of the abstraction that works naturally within the vocabulary of the domain.
 The “simplified view” means unnecessary details are intentionally hidden, and we encapsulate (put into a capsule) the implementation details of the class.
-This is common performed by exposing only the minimum required set of public methods necessary, and making all implementation functions and data members private.
+This is typically achieved by exposing only the necessary functionality through the public interface, and making all data members and implementation functions private.

-By separating the stable part of the class (the interface) from the volatile part (the implementation), we gain several immediate benefits.
-One, direct access to data members is restricted, ensuring that class invariants are not violated through various state changes.
-Two, by simplifying the public interface of the class, we reduce the chances of the class being used incorrectly.
-Three, by separating the interface from the implementation, modifications to the implementation will not affect the other software components the class interacts with.
+Our rational number class with have a set of public member functions to both observe (accessors) and modify (mutators) each data member.
+Through this design, we can restrict access to the data members, ensuring the preservation of class invariants throughout the various state transitions over the lifetime of each instance of the class.
+This encapsulation of the implemenation details not only safeguards the class against unintended use, but also ensures that modifications to the implementation will not affect other software components that interact with the class.

 # Member Functions